-Additionally, as described in "Regulatory Framework - MREL", the Issuer, as a Spanish credit institution, must maintain a minimum level of own funds and eligible liabilities (the MREL requirement).
-On 31st May, 2021, BBVA announced that it had received a communication from the Bank of Spain of its new MREL requirement, as determined by the SRB, replacing the previous MREL requirement communicated in November 2019.
-In accordance with this new communication, BBVA should maintain, as of 1st January, 2022, a volume of own funds and eligible subordinated liabilities corresponding to 24.78 per cent. of the total RWAs of its resolution group at the subconsolidated level (the MREL in RWAs).
-The resolution group consists of BBVA and its subsidiaries belonging to the same European resolution group.
-As of 30th September, 2021, the total RWAs of the resolution group amounted to €186,619 million.
-Likewise, of this MREL in RWAs, 13.5 per cent. of the total RWAs will have to be fulfilled with subordinated instruments (the MREL RWAs subordination requirement).
-As of 30th September, 2021, the own funds and eligible liabilities of the resolution group corresponds to 29.87 per cent. of its RWAs, and the subordinated own funds and eligible liabilities corresponds to 26.55 per cent.
-Nevertheless, the MREL in RWAs and the MREL RWAs subordination requirement do not include the combined capital buffer requirement which, for these purposes, would be 2.5 per cent. as at the date of this Information Memorandum, notwithstanding any other buffer that may be applicable from time to time.
+Additionally, as described in "Regulatory Framework - MREL", Banco Bilbao Vizcaya Argentaria, S.A., the Issuer, as a Spanish credit institution, must maintain a minimum level of own funds and eligible liabilities (the MREL requirement).
+On 8th March, 2022, BBVA announced that it had received a communication from the Bank of Spain of its new MREL requirement, as determined by the Single Resolution Board (the SRB), repealing and superseding the previous MREL requirement communicated in May 2021.
+In accordance with this new communication, BBVA has to maintain, as of 1st January, 2022, a volume of own funds and eligible liabilities equal to 21.46 per cent. of the total RWAs of its resolution group (the MREL in RWAs), of which 13.5 per cent. of the total RWAs of BBVA's resolution group has to be fulfilled with subordinated instruments (the MREL RWAs subordination requirement).
+The MREL in RWAs and the MREL RWAs subordination requirement do not include the combined capital buffer requirement which, according to applicable regulations and supervisory criteria, is currently 3.26 per cent. (setting the MREL in RWAs including the combined capital buffer requirement at 24.72 per cent. and the MREL RWAs subordination requirement including the combined capital buffer requirement at 16.76 per cent.).
+As of 30th September, 2022 and 31st December, 2021, the own funds and eligible liabilities of the resolution group corresponds to 26.18 per cent. and 28.24 per cent. of its RWAs, and the own funds and subordinated eligible liabilities corresponds to 21.95 per cent. and 24.65 per cent..